theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/parameterizing.md

 {: .box-note}
 **Note:** To use formulas with parameters, select *Update Value with Formula* from the drop-down list **Select an action type** in the *Action Configuration* menu.
-Enter a formular directly into the **Formula** field at the bottom of the menu or click **[...]** to open a formula editor.
+Enter a formula directly into the **Formula** field at the bottom of the menu or click **[...]** to open a formula editor.

 #### Parameterizing Components without Runtime Parameters

-Some Xtract components don't use runtime parameters, but have other settings available for parameterization in the *Action Configuration* menu.
+Some Xtract components don't use runtime parameters, but have offer other settings in the *Action Configuration* menu.

 Example: Parameterizing a WHERE-clause of an Xtract Table component <br>
 - To parameterize a WHERE-clause, mark the WHERE-clause in the tree menu *Value or Attribute to Update*.<br>
 - To parameterize only parts of a WHERE-clause, activate **Replace a specific string** and specify what part of the WHERE-clause is to be replaced e.g., in the WHERE-clause `KNA1~LAND1 = 'param'` "param" can be used as a placeholder for the actual input.
 ![WHERE-clause-parameter](/img/content/xfa/table-where-parameterize.png){:class="img-responsive"}

-### Integrating the Batch Macro into a Workflow
+### Integrating a Batch Macro into a Workflow

 This example uses the **Text Input** tool to define the parameters for the extraction.